 “Use LinkedIn to promote your upcoming webinar or offline event,” Sharif says.
 “Your followers will share it with their networks, colleagues, and friends.
 Even if they just ‘like’ your post, it’s more likely to appear in their network’s feed.”

-Email marketing is still going strong in 2020 — just look at the “promotions” tab in any professional’s inbox.
+Email marketing is still going strong — just look at the “promotions” tab in any professional’s inbox.
 The question is, how can marketers best leverage this outbound strategy when an email open rate of 15 to 25 percent is considered high?

 “You face a difficult task, to go from unwelcome spam to welcome business conversation,” says Cummins.
 “That is a tough, tough transition.”